-This new remapping tool allows for the user to identify features and track on one dataset on one grid (e.g., groundbased radar), and then identify the spatial extent of the features via tobac's segmentation routines on a different dataset on a different grid (e.g., satellite).
-Instead of regridding the data internally, this tool instead remaps the feature centroids identified 420 by feature detection onto the new grid, allowing segmentation to proceed as normal at the full resolution of the new grid.
-To perform this, tobac uses the latitude and longitude of each identified feature point, then employs a Ball Tree (using the Scikit Learn package; Pedregosa et al., 2011) to find the closest point in space to the identified feature location on the new grid.
+This new remapping tool allows for the user to identify features and track on one dataset on one grid (e.g. groundbased radar), and then identify the spatial extent of the features via tobac's segmentation routines on a different dataset on a different grid (e.g. satellite).
+Instead of regridding the data internally, this tool instead remaps the feature centroids identified by feature detection onto the new grid, allowing segmentation to proceed as normal at the full resolution of the new grid.
+To perform this, tobac uses the latitude and longitude of each identified feature point, then employs a Ball Tree (using the scikit-learn package; Pedregosa et al., 2011; Grisel et al. 2023) to find the closest point in space to the identified feature location on the new grid.
 Once this is complete, the user can perform segmentation as normal on the new grid.

-- One case for the use of the remapping tool is in observational analysis of convection via radar and satellite datasets, 425 which we demonstrate in Figure 13.
-Features detected from NEXRAD reflectivity data exceeding a 30 dBZ threshold are shown in Figure 13a.
+One case for the use of the remapping tool is in observational analysis of convection via radar and satellite datasets, which we demonstrate in Fig. 13.
+Features detected from NEXRAD reflectivity data exceeding a 30 dBZ threshold are shown in Fig. 13a.
 These features are then used as markers to segment a GOES-16 satellite-observed brightness temperature dataset, pictured in Fig. 13b.
 The satellite brightness temperature data have been remapped to the same grid as the radar data (not incorporating parallax effects) prior to performing the segmentation process, so that features are correctly located within the segmentation field of interest.
-Ultimately, the segmentation outlines shown in Fig. 13b depict the anvils corresponding to 430 each radar reflectivity feature, except for the top-right feature marked by the grey dot in Fig. 13b, which is a convective core that does not yet have an associated anvil.
+Ultimately, the segmentation outlines shown in Fig. 13b depict the anvils corresponding to each marked radar reflectivity feature.

-4.3 PBC (Periodic Boundary Condition) Treatments
+4.3 PBC (periodic boundary condition) treatments

 Idealized numerical models and LES often utilize PBCs in order to isolate simulations from external forcings and reduce the influence of the lateral model boundaries on the simulation behaviour.
 With PBCs, phenomena flowing out of one end of the model boundary simply re-enter the domain at the opposite boundary for that dimension.
-However, v1.2 of tobac 435 did not have any capabilities for recognizing the continuity of features, segmentation masks, or cell tracks which passed through boundaries or were split into multiple parts by boundaries, and the code base required these improvements for use with model configurations including PBCs in one or both lateral dimensions.
+However, v1.2 of tobac did not have any capabilities for recognizing the continuity of features, segmentation masks, or cell tracks that passed through boundaries or were split into multiple parts by boundaries, and the code base required these improvements for use with model configurations including PBCs in one or both lateral dimensions.